Erasmus Primary School: Pedagogy

-Statistics

-Erasmus is a small school, with 95 students enrolled in 2020.
-The school's NAPLAN results are above the national average; students in years 3 and 5 average 55 points above the national average in reading, 40 in writing, 48 in spelling, 58 in grammar, and 47 in numeracy.

 Connection with the School of Economic Science

 Erasmus Primary School names Leon MacLaren of the School of Economic Science as its founder.
 Schools associated with the School of Economic Science have been the subject of child abuse scandals and cult accusations.
 Erasmus was discussed extensively in internet forums for former students of the London-based St James Independent Schools, another SES-related educational institution, regarding child abuse experienced by the former students and their families; this forum was later the topic of a private inquiry finding that children were "criminally assaulted" during their time at the St James and Vedast schools.